 Any student who wishes to repeat the first year of an undergraduate programme should contact the Student Programmes Team in the first instance.

 Students should put this in writing to the Student Programmes Team.
 It may be that they are qualified for the award of the Certificate or Diploma, and the Student Programmes Team will automatically check for this.

 3.23 Failure of a Module in the Final Semester

 Examination Boards should return a fail recommendation for any undergraduate student who has a fail in the final semester.
-The Student Programmes Office will offer an extension semester as appropriate.
+The Student Programmes Team will offer an extension semester as appropriate.
 Students may not extend the period of study without approval from the Education and Student Experience Committee Academic Panel.

 If an undergraduate student fails the dissertation or equivalent in the final semester then their graduation date will change to November.